-'I think races should be won on track'
+'We sometimes hated each other'

 The problem I had when I crossed the start/finish line to try and attack him, I got a massive cramp in my leg so I had to deal with that as well.

-You see all the footage of people going crazy in the garage or on the pit wall but I had to first go for the title and deal with a cramp in my leg as well which is very painful.
+You see all the footage of people going crazy in the garage or on the pit wall but I had to first go for the title and deal with a cramp in my leg as well, which is very painful.

-Because of the adrenaline, you have to deal with it.
+Because of the adrenalin, you have to deal with it.
 It wasn't easy but that last lap was pretty intense.

 I knew I had the grip advantage but you still need to go for the pass.
 Luckily it all worked out.

-'We really respect each other' - On Hamilton
+'We really respect each other' - on Hamilton

 Lewis Hamilton was magnanimous in his post-race interviews, but said over his team radio at the end of the Abu Dhabi Grand Prix that the race had been "manipulated".

 Emotions run very high.
-It has done before throughout the season so I think that's normal.
+It has done before throughout the season, so I think that's normal.

-What was nice immediately after the race, he came up to me.
+What was nice was that immediately after the race, he came up to me.
 We had our moments throughout the year when we clashed but we really respect each other.

 We have pushed each other to the limit.
 Most of the time - all the racers - we were on the limit of what we could do, what the car could do.

-Also for the teams they were under pressure to make the right calls.
-We always have to deliver our best otherwise we knew the other guy would beat you.
+Also for the teams, they were under pressure to make the right calls.
+We always have to deliver our best otherwise we knew the other guy would beat us.
 We can look back at it and really cherish that.

 It must have been incredibly tough on Lewis and the team but he has won seven titles so maybe that comforts him in a way.
 Next year I'm sure he will be delivering to his very best, which is a very, very high level.